nattyco/software-bounty-program/bounties/Fermat_P2P_Network_V1_Development.md

 https://plus.google.com/events/cdmbbvvvah3gf6vqveaf67g8hs0

 ## Timeline
-​

 Based on current workload and resouces available, the delivery date of this bounty will be **To define**.
-​

 ## Evaluation
-​

 To be considered success this bounty must pass the following tests:

-​
-​
+* Management and distribution of Node Catalog:
-* Succesfully connection of a Network Node to the Seed Server.
+  * Succesfully registration of Multiple Network Nodes to the Seed Server.
-* Proper updating of the Nodes Catalog when this happend.
+  * Proper updating of the Nodes Catalog when this happened.
+  * Right propagation of the Nodes Catalog (7).
+* Succesfully registration of Actors.
+* Succesfully registration of Network Clients.
+* Succesfully registration of Network Services.
+* Management and distribution of Actors Catalog:
-* Succesfully connection of another Network Node to the Seed Server.
+  * Succesfully registration of Multiple Actors to the Seed Server.
+  * Proper updating of the Actors Catalog when this happened.
-* Right propagation of the Nodes Catalog.
-(I think we've to set a number of Nodes here).
+  * Right propagation of the Actors Catalog (7).
-​
+* Geo-location search (get nearby nodes).
+* Network Calls between clients.
+* Actor Calls between clients.
+* Test migration of one network service to the new scheme (selected: ccp-actor-network-service-intra-actor).

-*[Evaluation results to be completed after evaluation]* ​
+*[Evaluation results to be completed after evaluation]*

 ## Limitations
-​
-There's no limitations found yet.
+* Calls analysis not completed.
+* Database and File System add-ons linux version creation in progress.